NicholasStern/Dotua/docs/milestone1.md

 ```

 Essentially, the role of the *Node* class (which in abstract terms is meant to
-represent a node in the computational graph underlying automatic differentiation)
+represent a node in the computational graph underlying the automatic differentiation
-is to serve as an interface for the two other classes in the **Nodes** package:
- *Scalar* and *Vector*.
-Each of these subclasses will implement the required
- operator overloading as necessary for scalar and vector functions respectively
+of the user defined expression) is to serve as an interface for the two other classes in the **Nodes** package: *Scalar* and *Vector*.
+Each of these subclasses will implement the required operator overloading as necessary for scalar and vector functions respectively.
  This logic is separated into two separate classes to provide increased organization
  for higher dimensional functions and to allow class methods to use assumptions of
  specific properties of scalars and vectors to reduce implementation complexity.

  One key difference between the *Scalar* class and the *Vector* class is that the
- *Scalar* class will have a *gradient* atrribute in its constructor (which can be
+ *Scalar* class will have a *gradient* class atribute (which can be
- implemented using a list or dictionary) and the *Vector* class will haev a *jacobian*
+ implemented using a list or dictionary) and the *Vector* class will have a *jacobian*
- attribute in its constructor (which can be implementd using a two-dimensional
+ class attribute (which can be implementd using a two-dimensional
 list or two-dimensional dictioary).

 ## AutoDiff Driver

 The AutoDiff class will function as a driver, allowing the user to initialize
-variables for use in constructing arbitray functions.
+variables for the sake of constructing arbitray functions.
 Because the *Node* class
 functions only as an interface for the *Scalar* and *Vector* classes, we do not
 want users to instantiate objects of the *Node* class directly.
 Thus, we will
 define the *AutoDiff* class in the following way to allow users only to